A recipe for Shai Adeni (Adeni Tea)! This Yemeni tea from the coastal city of Aden is flavored with warming spices and sweetened condensed milk.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-If you want an extra boost of spice, feel free to top the strained tea with a small pinch of cinnamon or ground cardamom.
+If you want an extra boost of spice, top the strained tea with a small pinch of cinnamon or freshly ground cardamom.

 Shai Adeni (Adeni Tea) Recipe

 - 2 tablespoons (6 grams) black tea leaves

 - 1/3 cup (80 milliliters) sweetened condensed milk

 - In a medium saucepan, add the water, cardamom, cloves, cinnamon, and nutmeg.

 - Bring the water to a simmer over medium heat and cook until fragrant, about 10 minutes.